© New Phytologist Trust

-Decisions Editors make a final decision based on the referees' advice balanced with the editorial policy of the journal to: accept subject to revision, advise major revision (where it is likely that substantial revisions will bring the paper up to New Phytologist standards), reject with resubmission encouraged (where further work is likely to bring the paper up to New Phytologist standards) or reject (where the work typically has technical problems and/or fails to meet our standards regarding novelty, insight and significance).
+Decisions Editors make a final decision based on the reviewers' advice balanced with the editorial policy of the journal to: accept subject to revision, advise major revision (where it is likely that substantial revisions will bring the paper up to New Phytologist standards), reject with resubmission encouraged (where further work is likely to bring the paper up to New Phytologist standards) or reject (where the work typically has technical problems and/or fails to meet our standards regarding novelty, insight and/or significance).
 Revised manuscripts must be received by the date stated by the Editor in the decision letter; if received after this date, the manuscript will be treated as a new submission.
-Revised manuscripts may be sent for further review, at the Editors' discretion.
-All resubmitted manuscripts will be treated as new submissions and undergo the full review system.
+Revised manuscripts may be sent for further review, at the Editor's discretion.
+All resubmitted manuscripts will be treated as new submissions and undergo the full review process.
 New Phytologist is committed to rapid publishing.
-To this end, we strive to return the Editor's decision and reviewer comments within 28 days of submission and to publish papers within 2 months of the acceptance date.
+To this end, we strive to return the Editor's decision and reviewer comments within 28 days of submission, on average, and to publish papers within 2 months of the acceptance date.

 Please note our policy restricting the length of articles.
 Regular research papers that exceed 6500 words (including Introduction, Materials and Methods, Results, Discussion and Acknowledgements) will be returned to authors without review.

 New sequence data must be deposited in the EMBL/GenBank/DDBJ Nucleotide Sequence Databases, and the appropriate accession numbers included in the article.
 Authors will be asked to provide this information at submission and reminded once again about this requirement at acceptance stage.
-Authors including microarray data should comply with MIAME recommendations (for guidance see http://www.mged.org/Workgroups/MIAME/miame_checklist.html).
+Authors including microarray data should comply with MIAME recommendations (for guidance see http://fged.org/projects/miame).